Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ---
 # Version Control Software
 - aka Configuration Management (CM)
-- Software that keeps track of changes to files
+- Software that tracks changes to files
-- enables multiple developers to work in parallel with reduced risk of undoing each others’ work
+- enables multiple developers to work in parallel

-This is Git
+- reduces risk of undoing each others’ work

+**Git** is version control software

-Combined with a server to store shared codebase remotely (i.e. Github)
+Combine VC with a server to store shared codebases remotely (Github)

 ---
 ### Conflicts

-There are times when changes are not able to be resolved by VC software
+VC is good at combining multiple changes
+But sometimes it can't resolve changes

-In these cases you have to manually resolve the issue by either combining the changes or selecting one over the other.
+In these cases you have to manually resolve the issue:
+- combine the changes, or
+- select one change over the other

 ---
 <style scoped>
 {font-size: 30px;}
 </style>
-### Branching - when to branch?
+### Branching
 _A branch is a separate version of the codebase that is up to date at the time of creation, but is then worked on separately from development on the main trunk._

 Consider branching when: